fusioncharts/dev_centre_docs/chart-guide/chart-configurations/anchors-and-lines.md

 ---
 title: Anchors and Lines | FusionCharts
-description: Anchors help to identify the data point better in the chart.
-They also show a tooltip showing the data plot details when the mouse is hovered over them
+description: Anchors help to identify data points quickly in a chart.
+They also show a tooltip with context-sensitive information about the data plot, when the mouse pointer is hovered over them.
 heading: Anchors and Lines
 ---

 Each data point in a line/spline/area chart is represented by an anchor.
-Anchors help to identify the data point in the chart easily.
-Anchors show a tooltip showing the data plot details when the mouse is hovered over them and can be linked to other pages as well.
+Anchors help to identify the data point in the chart.
+Anchors show a tooltip with context-sensitive information abbout a data plot, when the mouse pointer is hovered over them.
+An anchor can be linked to other pages as well.
 In this article, we will discuss different configurations of the anchors.

 ![Anchors](/images/chart-configurations-anchors-image-1.png)

 ## Hide Anchors

 By default, the anchors and their corresponding tooltips are displayed.
-To hide the anchors set the `drawAnchors` attribute to `0` as shown in the code below:
+To hide the anchors, set the `drawAnchors` attribute to `0`, as shown in the code below:

 ```json
 {